IlyaSemenov/django-modelsettings/README.md

 		...
 	```

 2. **(Not currently implemented)** Additionally, settings may be cached using [Django caching framework](https://docs.djangoproject.com/en/dev/topics/cache/).
-If this is enabled, when settings are about to be read from the database (either on first access, or after invalidation) they will first be tried to be retrieved from Django cache.
+If this is enabled, when settings are about to be read from the database (either on first access, or after invalidation), an attempt will be made to retrieve them from Django cache.
 ```python
 DBSETTINGS_CACHE_ALIAS = 'default' # Django cache alias to use
 ```